 What do you think?
 Let me know in the comments section if I have missed out on anything.
 Also, I love to hear from you how your az-900 certification preparation is going on!

-In case you are looking for other Azure certification exams check out this page
+In case you are preparing for other Azure certification exams, check out the Azure study guide for those exams.

 Follow Me to Receive Updates on AZ-900 Exam